No, sorry. If you go over your allowance, you'll be charged at out of bundle rates until you buy your add-on.

 Yes you can - however, if you close the tab or window, or return to the order after 24 hours or more, the items will have been removed.
 You'll need to start the order again.

 You might be able to cancel or change your order if it hasn't been sent out yet (we'll send you an email when it has).
-Call the iD Customer Services team on 0333 003 7777 and we'll do our best to help.
+Chat to our Live Chat team and we'll do our best to help.
 If we've already sent your item, you may be able to return or exchange it.
 Check out our returns and exchanges page for more information.

 If you return your order unused within your cooling off period there are no cancellation charges.
 Any orders returned outside this period will be charged a cancellation fee as per the terms and conditions of your contract.
 You'll need to pay for line rental and any usage up to the point of cancellation (failure to do this might affect your credit score).

 Please see our returns page for full details of how to return your order.